ryotah/ts-transpile/README.md

-# xs-transpiler-playground
+# ts-transpile

-Playground to transpile TS/JS code
+Examples to transpile TypeScript